run-house/runhouse/examples/tensorflow-distributed/README.md

 A basic example showing how to use Runhouse to Pythonically run a TensorFlow distributed training script on a cluster of GPUs.
-We use the `TF_CONFIG` environment variable to set up the distributed training environment, and create a separate worker (env) for each rank.
+We use the `TF_CONFIG` environment variable to set up the distributed training environment, and create a separate worker for each rank.
 We then call the replicas concurrently to trigger coordinated multi-node training.
 We're using two single-GPU instances (and therefore two ranks) with the MultiWorkerMirroredStrategy, but this same strategy could be used for other TensorFlow distributed strategies.